-Even though it is possible to rewrite it as a third order equation, it is simpler to solve it as it is, to avoid going through complex radicals.
-We can, however, use the cubic equation to investigate the behaviour of the initial slope when $\eta_{\rm ini}\ll1$.
+Although it is possible to rewrite it as a third-order equation, it is simpler to solve it as is, to avoid going through complex radicals.
+However, we can use the cubic equation to investigate the behavior of the initial slope when $\eta_{\rm ini}\ll1$.
 The equation to be solved is

-If $\eta_{\rm ini}=0$, it is easy to see that the solutions are $n=-\tfrac{1}{2}$, $n=-\tfrac{3}{2}$ and $n=1$, of which only the latter two are the physical ones, corresponding to the decaying and growing mode, respectively.
-At first order in $\eta_{\rm ini}$ we obtain $n=1-\tfrac{2}{5}\eta_{\rm ini}(1-\Omega_{\rm b})$, where it is understood that $\Omega_{\rm b}$ is evaluated at early times.
-The term in parenthesis is positive for realistic values of the baryon density, hence, also in this case we can see that friction dampens structure formation.
+If $\eta_{\rm ini}=0$, it is easy to see that the solutions are $n=-\tfrac{1}{2}$, $n=-\tfrac{3}{2}$ and $n=1$, of which only the latter two are the physical ones, corresponding to the decaying and growing modes, respectively.
+At first order in $\eta_{\rm ini}$, we obtain $n=1-\tfrac{2}{5}\eta_{\rm ini}(1-\Omega_{\rm b})$, where it is understood that $\Omega_{\rm b}$ is evaluated at early times.
+The term in parentheses is positive for realistic values of the baryon density, and hence, also in this case, we can see that friction dampens structure formation.
 If we set, for simplicity $1-\Omega_{\rm b}\approx 1$, we recover the previous result, showing the excellent agreement between the two approaches.

-Since the two equations of motion are different, we can not combine them into a single equation for the variable $\delta_{\rm m}$.
-Therefore, to highlight the importance of friction and the differences induced by having two species rather than one, we consider the evolution of the linear growth factor $D_{+}$ as a function of redshift $z$ considering either one or two species.
+Since the two equations of motion are different, we cannot combine them into a single equation for the variable $\delta_{\rm m}$.
+Therefore, to highlight the importance of friction and the differences induced by having two species rather than one, we consider the evolution of the linear growth factor $D_{+}$ as a function of the redshift $z$ considering either one or two species.
 As differences among the two different cases are of the order of $0.1\%$, for simplicity, we will consider just the case where both dark matter and baryons are affected by dynamical friction.
 This will also simplify the discussion when considering clustering dark energy models.

 To justify the Ansatz previously used for the time evolution of baryons and cold dark matter, let us consider the two equations describing the evolution of perturbations in the standard case, when no friction contribution is present.
 In this case, the two equations are the same, and considering the definition of $\delta_{\rm m}$, the combined equation has the same form as the previous two, but with the term $\Omega_{\rm b}\delta_{\rm b} + \Omega_{\rm cdm}\delta_{\rm cdm}$ replaced by $\Omega_{\rm m}\delta_{\rm m}$.
 Hence, it is clear that the two variables evolve in the same way but have different amplitudes.
 As the friction term is very small, we can assume that this Ansatz is still valid in our case.
 This is certainly true for the equations that govern the growth factor, but similar considerations can be made later when discussing the equation for the spherical collapse model.